min2ha/ukwa-site/content/target/40046/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Generations On - What the Great War Meant to Us

 The project will engage with four 4 communities, Llanfyllin, Welshpool, Newtown and Machynlleth to create a complete picture of the heritage of WWI in North Powys (Montgomeryshire).